ORBS Collar Strategy

 - What is a collar on ORBS?

 - A collar on ORBS is the collar strategy applied to ORBS (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With ORBS stock trading near $0.82, the strikes shown on this page are snapped to the nearest listed ORBS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With ORBS stock at $0.73 on the most recent close, the strikes shown on this page are snapped to the nearest listed ORBS chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are ORBS collar max profit and max loss calculated?